hpssjellis/my-installs-for-bash-on-windows/README.md

 8. 'chmod +x filename.s'h allows a bash file to be ran
 9. './filename.sh' runs the bash file
 10. 'bash filename.sh' can also run a bash file without the above double step.
+11. right-click to paste into the bash terminal.
+Useful to copy from windows and paste into linux
+12. If something is selected then right-click to copy